bjajoh/bjajoh/README.md

 I build  **Robots 🤖 and Perception Systems 📸 (Camera, Radar, Lidar)!** For fun, I also build **Driverless Race Cars** with my students.

-* 🧐   Interested in embedded systems, robotics, computer vison, multi-model perception
+* 🧐   Interested in Embedded Systems, Robotics, Computer Vison, Multi-Model Perception.
-* 💼   Student at Uni Stuttgart and Aalborg University, 3D time-of-flight developer
+* 💼   Student at University of Stuttgart and Aalborg University, 3D time-of-flight camera developer.
-* 🎓   Bachelor of Engineering in Vehicle Electronics and Mechatronic Systems
+* 🎓   Bachelor of Engineering in Vehicle Electronics and Mechatronic Systems.
-* 🌱   Currently learning how to research in the field of perception systems
+* 🌱   Currently learning to research in the field of Perception Systems.
-* 💻   With 4 years' enginnerung working experience and 1 in technology education.
+* 💻   With 4 years' enginnerung working experience and 1 in engineering education.
-* 🏎   Ambitious about Engineering Education and Formula Student (Driverless)
+* 🏎   Ambitious about Engineering Education and Formula Student (Driverless).
 <!--* ⛵   Encouraging people for open source collaborations.
 * 📚   Reading more about Apple, Harry Potter and how the computer works.
 * ✍🏻   I write my personal thoughts on Programming & Tech in my [Personal Blog](https://halfrost.com/)(Cumulative 3.64 million PV / 1.06 million UV).-->